-Can You Spot the Fake PLL Plotlines?
+Pretty Little Liars: A Salute to the Craziest Plotlines Ever - E!
+Online

 12. One of the dads was having an affair with one of the other moms, and didn't know he also had an affair with her secret twin sister.

-13. The high school English teacher hooked up with not one but two young teens, and now he's marrying one of them.
+13. The high school English teacher hooked up with not one but two young teens, and then he married one of them.

 14. A teen girl tried to drown another teen girl and then they fell in love.